coder0987/Taroky/gameplay.md

     Any player besides prever may call Supra-contra

 The game begins:\
-Povenost (regardless if a player is playing Prever) begins the game by playing any card\
+Povinnost (regardless if a player is playing Prever) begins the game by playing any card\
 Gameplay continues clockwise

 Following players may play: